-I write to confirm the decision of Burlington House School, that NAME is to be excluded with effect from DATE.
-Because further fact-finding exercises [by xxx] are imminent or under way, we are unable to provide a specific end date to the exclusion, which will be ended at the earliest practicable date, but in any event no later than DATE [this date to be at the maximum of 45 days' exclusion in a twelve month period].
+I write to confirm the decision of XXXX School, that NAME is to be suspended with effect from DATE.
+Because further fact-finding exercises [by xxx] are imminent or under way, we are unable to provide a specific end date to the suspension, which will be ended at the earliest practicable date, but in any event no later than DATE [this date to be at the maximum of 45 days' suspension in a twelve month period].